tscanlin/developers.optimizely.com/src/content/integrations/index.md

 ```
 **Note:** There is no uptime guarantee for this file.
 Use your own servers to host the integrator.js file on a production environment.

-We will refer to this snippet as the Integrator snippet.
-The Integrator snippet creates an abstraction around the logic that is required to support redirect experiments and the only thing that is left for you to do, is to implement three function in an object.
-The Integrator snippet also provides functionality to support redirect experiments, fix referrer values and to create usable experiment names.
+The Integrator snippet creates an abstraction around the logic that is required to support redirect experiments, fix referrer values, and create usable experiment names.
+Now, you simply need to implement three functions in the object.

 Below the Optimizely and Integrator snippet, add this code: